Manage customers' types

 A Member is a fully eligible customer who can earn points, redeem rewards, join VIP tiers, and see their loyalty status inside the widget.
 Members have access to the complete loyalty experience.

 How someone becomes a Member depends on your Shopify account system, which Joy automatically detects.
+You can also set all customers as Guest by default and manually assign who can join the program.

 Guest